feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "92ae47ca-4a43-4cb8-a494-aee768cc37c8"
+#> [1] "3d721b03-5ee8-4d15-ae7a-7a9efdc97649"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> [1] "Layer your blue Calvin Klein shirt under a neutral-toned (gray, navy, or beige) sweater or blazer, and add coordinated accessories like a scarf or shoes to tie the look together with your pink trousers."
+#> [1] "Layer your blue Calvin Klein shirt with a neutral-toned coat (like camel, gray, or navy), add complementary accessories (such as a muted scarf), and finish with classic shoes (like white sneakers or loafers) to balance the bold pink trousers."
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "849c83b7-0b13-40bf-b1ed-79d695d9d3b9"
+#> [1] "b00a7bfa-bbd6-42b8-b74a-4c08a858917a"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored sweater or blazer and add a stylish coat, along with complementary footwear and accessories, to create a balanced winter look with pink trousers."
+#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored blazer or cardigan and a warm scarf for a stylish, layered winter look that complements the pink trousers."
 #>
 #>
 #>
 #> $chosen_response
-#> Pair the blue Calvin Klein shirt with a neutral-colored sweater or blazer and
+#> Layer your blue Calvin Klein shirt with a neutral-toned coat (like camel, gray,
-#> add a stylish coat, along with complementary footwear and accessories, to
+#> or navy), add complementary accessories (such as a muted scarf), and finish
+#> with classic shoes (like white sneakers or loafers) to balance the bold pink
-#> create a balanced winter look with pink trousers.
+#> trousers.
 ```

 This makes it easy to archive progress and resume complex, context-rich